Program Availability in Your State

 State Authorization of Distance Education is a complex and dynamic environment.
 Prospective students should check this site often for updates.

-At this time, UC is unable to accept new applications for admissions to distance programs and courses from students residing in Alabama, Arkansas, Iowa, Maryland, Minnesota, Montana, Nebraska, Wisconsin, and Wyoming.
+At this time, UC is unable to offer distance programs or courses to students residing in Alabama, Arkansas, Iowa, Kansas, Maryland, Minnesota, Missouri, Montana, Nebraska, Wisconsin, and Wyoming.

 We will continue to serve out-of-state students while working with individual state authorization agencies to meet institutional authorization requirements.

 If UC cannot currently provide distance education in your state, please check back, as the information changes often.